Ada-Developers-Academy/core/intro-to-functions/defining-functions.md

 A function is a reusable chunk of code.
 Every function is defined with a name and some logic.

 If, in a given project, we want to **define** our own reusable chunks of code, then we can define our own functions.
 Then, any code that has access to our functions can invoke them.
-To define a function, we must follow specific Python syntax.
+To define a function, we must use specific Python syntax.

 ## Learning Goals